Restrainite/restrainite.github.io/features.md

 - `Prevent User Scaling`: Prevents the user from rescaling themselves.
 - `Prevent Crouching`: Prevents crouching in desktop mode.
 - `Prevent Jumping`: Prevents jumping, but does not prevent exiting anchors.
-- `Prevent Running`: Prevents running, when using keyboard (double tap or shift) or gamepad controls (joystick press).
+- `Prevent Running`: Prevents running.
+On desktop, this disables the sprint input, and in VR, the user can't use both joysticks to move faster.
 - `Prevent Climbing`: Prevents climbing by grabbing the world or characters.
 - `Prevent Change Locomotion`: Prevents the user from changing their locomotion mode.
 - `Reset User Scale`: Utility variable that resets a user to their default scale.